XBeach – Basic Course – Morphodynamic Modelling during Storm Conditions (DSD-INT 2021)

-On the first XBeach course, programme attendees will gain basic theoretical understanding on XBeach capabilities and functionalities.
-Moreover, attendees will learn how to apply the software for research or consultancy studies to simulate morphodynamics during storm conditions with XBeach-surfbeat.
+During the XBeach course, programme attendees will gain a basic theoretical understanding of XBeach capabilities and functionalities.
+Additionally, attendees will learn how to apply the software for research or consultancy studies to simulate morphodynamics during storm conditions with XBeach-surfbeat.

 When utilizing XBeach for modelling, attendees will be able to retrieve theoretical and practical knowledge gained in this course.

 - the differences between the three hydrodynamic modes of XBeach: stationary, surfbeat and non-hydrostatic;

 - the background of the surfbeat mode and main (other) hydro- and morphodynamic formulations needed to simulate dune erosion and overwash;

 - the possibilities of more advanced applications (e.g. coral reefs, gravel & vegetated coasts, port hydrodynamics and ships waves).

 - what the input and output of XBeach looks like and how this can be used to answer practical questions in research / consultancy;